-- In October 2004, Washtenaw County and the City of Ann Arbor combined their community development programs for a joint Office of Community Development (CD).
-CD will continue to work to integrate additional processes, forms, requests for proposals, and the housing rehabilitation program, with the goal of creating efficiencies and sharing staff expertise across programs.
+- In October 2004, Washtenaw County and the City of Ann Arbor combined their community development programs for a joint Office of Community Development (OCED).
+OCED will continue to work to integrate additional processes, forms, requests for proposals, and the housing rehabilitation program, with the goal of creating efficiencies and sharing staff expertise across programs.
 This collaboration will continue to focus on the following areas including but not limited to, development of new programs, CHDO certification, monitoring, creating one RFP for affordable housing projects and in leveraging funding for affordable housing projects.
-An important development that occurred as a result of the 2004 consolidation is the City of Ann Arbor's decision to relinquish its status as an entitlement community in order to join the Urban County in 2009. - CD continues its membership in the Washtenaw County Funders Forum, meeting with the Ann Arbor Area Community Foundation, the Knight Foundation, the Washtenaw United Way, and the Department of Human Services to enhance a systems approach and coordination in funding.
-This system includes an online application and performance reporting system for human services funding. - CD established an integrated funding process for human service funding.
+An important development that occurred as a result of the 2004 consolidation is the City of Ann Arbor's decision to relinquish its status as an entitlement community in order to join the Urban County in 2009. - OCED continues its membership in the Washtenaw County Funders Forum, meeting with the Ann Arbor Area Community Foundation, the Knight Foundation, the Washtenaw United Way, and the Department of Human Services to enhance a systems approach and coordination in funding.
+This system includes an online application and performance reporting system for human services funding. - OCED established an integrated funding process for human service funding.
 This process brought together General Funds from Washtenaw County and the City of Ann Arbor, as well Public Services fund from the Washtenaw Urban County (CDBG funds).
 This creates one application and review process, which reduces duplication, fragmentation, and resources for both funders and applicants.
-CD is working closely with the United Way of Washtenaw County and the Ann Arbor Area Community Foundation to explore bringing significant private resources into this process. - CD will partner with the Continuum of Care Board and Washtenaw Housing Alliance to implement the Washtenaw County 10-Year Blueprint to End Homelessness.
-CD will continue collaborating and coordinating with other funders through the Funders Forum for public services, and with MSHDA, Ann Arbor DDA, FHLB, CSH for housing projects. - CD will continue to work with several homeless service providers to implement a homelessness tracking system, Service Point, in order to provide better statistics related to homelessness and coordinate the delivery of services to this population. - CD has a number of successful groups and committees that currently work together to provide an effective delivery system for affordable housing production and services throughout the County.
-Since 2007, the Housing and Human Services Advisory Board, a twelve-member board appointed by City Council has been working together with CD in developing new housing programs and policies.
-The board is made up of community members who are experts in the field of real estate finance and development, affordable housing policy and design, and banking. - CD will continue to provide technical assistance and staffing support to the Washtenaw Housing Education Partners (WHEP) program to provide homebuyer counseling, financial management, and homeownership counseling to low-income homebuyers in the County. - CD will continue exploring opportunities to combine staff positions and eliminate duplicative processes.
-In July 2007, the County brought its rehabilitation program inhouse instead of contracting with an outside agency and hired a Rehabilitation Inspector and Intake Specialist.
-By 2008, the following CD positions had shared City and County responsibilities: Director, Intake Specialist, Housing Manager, Fiscal Analyst, Operations Manager, Human Services Analyst and Compliance Analyst.
-The Housing Manager oversees community planning processes and programs that CD contracts with subgrantees such as public (human) services and multi-family housing.
-The Operations Manager oversees internal process and programs that CD administers such as housing rehabilitation, public facilities and public infrastructure.
-In 2009, the City and County officially adopted a new operating agreement for the Office of Community Development further clarifying the roles and responsibilities between both municipalities.
-CD has received approval from the State of Michigan's Historic Preservation Office to execute a memorandum of understanding with the County's Economic Development and Energy Department to complete the SHPO reviews as required to meet the HUD environmental regulations.
+OCED is working closely with the United Way of Washtenaw County and the Ann Arbor Area Community Foundation to explore bringing significant private resources into this process. - OCED will partner with the Continuum of Care Board and Washtenaw Housing Alliance to implement the Washtenaw County 10-Year Blueprint to End Homelessness.
+OCED will continue collaborating and coordinating with other funders through the Funders Forum for public services, and with MSHDA, Ann Arbor DDA, FHLB, CSH for housing projects. - OCED will continue to work with several homeless service providers to implement a homelessness tracking system, Service Point, in order to provide better statistics related to homelessness and coordinate the delivery of services to this population. - OCED has a number of successful groups and committees that currently work together to provide an effective delivery system for affordable housing production and services throughout the County.
+Since 2007, the Housing and Human Services Advisory Board, a twelve-member board appointed by City Council has been working together with OCED in developing new housing programs and policies.
+The board is made up of community members who are experts in the field of real estate finance and development, affordable housing policy and design, and banking.

+- OCED will continue to provide technical assistance and staffing support to the Washtenaw Housing Education Partners (WHEP) program to provide homebuyer counseling, financial management, and homeownership counseling to low-income homebuyers in the County. - OCED will continue exploring opportunities to combine staff positions and eliminate duplicative processes.
+The Department has changed significantly in line with these initiatives since 2007.
+Initially, the County brought its rehabilitation program in-house instead of contracting with an outside agency and hired a Rehabilitation Inspector and Intake Specialist.
+By 2008, the following OCED positions had shared City and County responsibilities: Director, Intake Specialist, Housing Manager, Fiscal Analyst, Operations Manager, Human Services Analyst and Compliance Analyst.